unl/wdntemplates/README.md

 The resources are built using a Gruntfile.
 The following tools are required to be installed.

 * [Git](https://git-scm.com/) -- version control system
-* [NodeJS](https://nodejs.org/) -- used to run the libraries that process and minimize LESS and JS files
+* [NodeJS](https://nodejs.org/) -- used to run the libraries that process and minimize LESS and JavaScript files
 * [Grunt](https://gruntjs.com) -- The Grunt CLI must be installed ( `npm install -g grunt-cli` ) in order to build.

 Installing the additional resources necessary to build the system can be downloaded by running `npm install` from the project root.